GabrielN11/portfolio/README.md

 ## Projects

 Swiper was used in this section to showcases all my projects in a carousel.
-The swiper is by default in autoplay, however it will stop changind the slides if you're scrolling over the section, this is also detected through IntersectionObserver.
-Inside each project slide there is another Swiper slides with the images of each project, they are loaded when you scroll over the projects section.
+The swiper is by default in autoplay, however it will stop changing the slides automatically if you're scrolling over the section, this is also detected through IntersectionObserver.
+Inside each project slide there is another Swiper slide with the images of each project, they are loaded when you scroll over the projects section.

 ## Contact